microsoft/OMS-Agent-for-Linux/tools/SCXcheck/README.md

+# Script to Update Vulnerable SCX Package (1.6.9.1)
-- This tool detects vulnerable OMI installations (< 1.6.8.1) in your subscriptions.
+The following document provides quick information on how to detect vulnerable SCX installations (1.6.9.1) in your subscriptions.

+## How to Run
-- Review the script and update upgradeOMI accordingly.

-- You can run this script from cloud shell in Azure portal or Windows/Linux/MacOS desktop: ./OMIcheck.ps1
+After downloading the files, make sure to review the script and update the [optional variables](#optional-variables) accordingly.
+After that, you can run this script from cloud shell in Azure portal or Windows/Linux/MacOS desktop: `./SCXcheck.ps1`

-- Update Az.Compute modules to the latest and/or your Powershell version.
+Update Az.Compute modules to the latest and/or your Powershell version.

   > Update-Module -Confirm Az.Compute
   > Get-Module -Name Az.Compute

-- It should be run in Powershell and output can be directed to a file such as .\OMIcheck.ps1 > out.txt
+It should be run in Powershell and output can be directed to a file such as `.\SCXcheck.ps1 > out.txt`

-- It uses the credentials of the user to list the subscriptions and VMs

-- It runs a remote command to detect OMI version, and reports findings.
+## Optional Variables

-- Optional flag to install omi 1.6.8.1 is off by default.
-When set to true,
+- *upgradeSCX* - flag to install scx 1.6.9.2, off by default.
+When set to true, the package will be downloaded from github and updated.
-  > if LinuxDiagnostics or OMSAgentLinux extension is installed, they will be updated.
-  > If not, the omi package will be downloaded from github and updated.

-- You can run the script back to back more than once for validations.
+- *testSub* - limit scope to given subscription, off by default.
+When a subscription name is provided, only VMs/VMSSs in that subscription will be checked.
+- *testRg* - limit scope to given resource group, off by default.
+When a resource group name is provided, only VMs/VMSSs in that resource group will be checked.

+## Requirements

+This version of the script requires [Powershell version >= 7](https://docs.microsoft.com/en-us/powershell/scripting/whats-new/migrating-from-windows-powershell-51-to-powershell-7?view=powershell-7.1) in order to improve performance via `ForEach-Object -Parallel`.